|ABOUT THE DISTRICT OF COLUMBIA|

 The District is a unique governmental entity, combining state, county, and municipal characteristics.
 Functions performed by the District government include public safety (police, fire, corrections), consumer and business regulatory affairs, public works (highways, streets and traffic control, and sanitation), human services (health, welfare, and employment assistance), community services (recreation and libraries), economic development (planning, zoning, urban renewal, and housing), public education, and general administration.
 The District and its instrumentalities also operate a university, a stadium and armory complex, a convention center, a water and sewer system, and a lottery.

 As the Nation’s Capital, the District is the seat of the three branches of the federal government and headquarters for most federal departments and agencies.
-In addition, the District is host to 206 foreign embassies and other recognized diplomatic missions.
+In addition, the District is host to nearly 200 foreign embassies and other recognized diplomatic missions.
 A number of international organizations, such as the International Monetary Fund, the World Bank, the World Health Organization, and the Organization of American States, have their headquarters in the District.

 A copy of the District's most recent comprehensive Annual Financial Report is available here.